-54. The matters stated in Legal Conclusions 15 and 16 do not constitute cause for administrative discipline against Ganesh or PST for violating the 2010 Order by issuing unqualified securities to Hicks and his wife on July 6, 2010.
+52. The Proposed Decision found the matters stated in Legal Conclusions 15 and 16 do not constitute cause for administrative discipline against Ganesh or PST for violating the 2010 Order by issuing unqualified securities to Hicks and his wife on July 6, 2010.

-55. The matters stated in Legal Conclusions 18 and 19 constitute cause for administrative discipline against Ganesh and PST for violating the 2010 Order by issuing unqualified securities to Robert Perez on January 20, 2010, and on July 25, 2010.
+53. The matters stated in Legal Conclusions 18 and 19 constitute cause for administrative discipline against Ganesh and PST for violating the 2010 Order by issuing unqualified securities to Robert Perez on January 20, 2010, and on July 25, 2010.
 An administrative penalty of \$2,500 for these violations following the sale to DiPaola is appropriate.